Frequently Asked Questions

 8. Can I sketch in the gallery?

 We love to see artwork being created in the Museum!
-You can sketch in the galleries using lead pencils, however pens and paints are not permitted.
-Make sure to bring a lapboard or clipboard as floors, walls, or pedestals cannot be used as support when sketching.
-Sketching inspires us, regardless of age or ability, to slow down, to look carefully, and to connect with works of art.
+You can sketch in the galleries using lead pencils; however, pens and paints are not permitted.
+Make sure to bring a lapboard or clipboard, as floors, walls, or pedestals cannot be used as support when sketching.
+Sketching inspires us, regardless of age or ability, to slow down, look carefully, and connect with works of art.
 It allows us time to see more and experience works of art through a different lens.

 9. How do I reproduce a work of art for a paper/publication/media?

-Please request a Rights & Reproductions form by emailing Curatorial@mfastpete.org
+Please request a Rights & Reproductions form by sending us a message.

 10. Does the Museum offer tours?